Abhiswain97/LibtorchDemo/README.md

 Check out my other repo [libtorch-cpu-docker](https://github.com/Abhiswain97/libtorch-cpu-docker) to see how to use with docker

-> Note: This is only cpu version of libtorch

 ## How to use (Windows)

 1. Download libtorch from: [here](https://download.pytorch.org/libtorch/cpu/libtorch-win-shared-with-deps-debug-1.8.1%2Bcpu.zip)